 Northeastern states often tend to have higher dental and orthodontic than the rest of the country, and location-wise, Maine is as far northeast as you can go.
 According to a recent study, it’s tied for having the most expensive average dental fees, so you’re likely to pay more for your Invisalign treatment there than most other places.

-And even though Maine has a lot of neighbors, you probably won’t find lower prices there, as costs are consistently high across the northeast.
+And even though Maine has a lot of neighbors, including New Hampshire, Vermont, and Massachusetts – you probably won’t find lower prices there, as costs are consistently high across the northeast.
 What’s nice is that aside from Portland, Maine’s cost of living is fairly low, so prices can be somewhat consistent.

 Maine’s taxes are pretty middle of the road.
 The sales tax, which will be tacked on to your final Invisalign cost, is 5.5%.
 And the corporate income tax ranges from 3.5% to 8.93% (depending on income).
 The income tax won’t affect your expenses directly, but they add to your dentist or orthodontist’s business expenses, which could translate to higher fees.